 Laska is most encouraged by the soot and seeding approaches because, he says, they're deployable and have a reasonable chance of working.
 As for the new research program's budget, he says it would be "less than $5 million.
 Not terribly expensive.
 What's expensive will be whatever we do [to modify a hurricane]."
 For Golden, the expense of modifying a hurricane is relative.
 "Think of the cost of a single Andrew at $30 billion and Katrina at $100 billion.
 Remember the devastation," he says.
 "My fundamental premise is that we have to improve hurricane prediction and modeling if there's any hope of modifying them."

-Story by Victoria Schlesinger.
-This article was originally written for Plenty in September 2008 and now lives on MNN.
+This story was written by Victoria Schlesinger for Plenty magazine in September 2008 and now lives on MNN.
 Copyright Environ Press 2008.